 The series celebrates the elemental power of the beach and its profound effect on people who enjoy being where the air, land and sea meet.
 The beach means so many different things to people, enhancing creativity, decisiveness and energy, being restorative and settling, part of a routine, a reference point through generations, freedom or just fun.

-In these narratives, people re-present their emotions, perceptions and recollections, all drawn out by the enhancing effect of the beach. manonabeach® is a construct, a passive Everyman, here to bring qualitative findings to you.
+In these narratives, beach-goers share their perceptions and recollections, all drawn out by the enhancing effect of the beach. manonabeach® is a construct, a passive Everyman, here to bring qualitative findings to you.

 What the beach means to Sarah, at Portscatho in Cornwall, beach page here.